bryce-trust/bryce-trust/README.md

- Hi there 👋...thanks for stopping by to visit my profile
+ Hi, I'm Bryce 👋...thanks for stopping by to visit my profile
 - 🔭 I’m currently performing security research to perform threat models for GCP services
-- ⚡ Fun fact: I love getting outdoor activities ⛷️ 🏃‍♂️ 🎣 when I'm not performing security research
+- ⚡ Fun fact: When not performing security research I love getting outside and being active ⛷️ 🏃‍♂️ 🎣
 <!--
 **bryce-trust/bryce-trust** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.